DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Baselines

 \textbf{Effect of CEC:} Table \ref{tab:cls} compares the performance of our CEC classifier with two BCE and DeepSVDD - on the MSL dataset using F-5 as a source.
 Our proposed CEC shows superior performance compared to BCE and DeepSVDD across three metrics on the MSL dataset.
 With the highest F1 score, it demonstrates a better balance of precision and recall.
 Its leading performance in AUPR indicates greater effectiveness in identifying positive classes in imbalanced datasets.
 Additionally, CEC's higher AUROC suggests it is more capable of distinguishing between classes.

-\textbf{Effect of anomaly injection:} We study the impact of anomaly injection in Table \ref{tab:inj}, on MSL dataset when using F-5 as a source.
+\textbf{Effect of anomaly injection:} We study the impact of anomaly injection in Table \ref{tab:inj} on the MSL dataset when using F-5 as a source.
 It shows that anomaly injection significantly improves all metrics (F1: 0.595, AUPR: 0.554, AUROC: 0.787), enhancing the model's ability to differentiate between normal and anomalous patterns, thereby improving DACAD's overall accuracy.
-Without anomaly injection, there's a notable decline in performance, emphasizing its role in precision.
-The higher standard deviation in AUROC scores without injection suggests more variability and less stability in the model's performance.
+Without anomaly injection, there is a notable decline in performance, emphasizing its role in precision.
+The higher standard deviation in AUROC scores without injection suggests more variability and less stability in the model performance.
 The study underscores the vital role of anomaly injection in improving anomaly detection models.
-It reveals that incorporating anomaly injection not only boosts detection accuracy but also enhances the model's overall stability and reliability.
+It reveals that incorporating anomaly injection not only boosts detection accuracy but also enhances the model's overall stability.